Tugaske, Sask. — Nestled between the small rural communities of Eyebrow and Elbow, you’ll find the heart of guitar making in Saskatchewan.

 The age range in his classes is wide, from 16-year-olds looking to start a new hobby to 76-year-olds seeking a creative outlet.
 Some go on to start their own businesses, while others just gain confidence in their ability to build something with their own hands.

-The vocational school brings visitors to Tugaske who might otherwise never have come to Saskatchewan.
-For Freeman, it’s a way of sharing the beauty of his craft and the tranquility of rural life.
+The school brings visitors to Tugaske who might otherwise never have come to Saskatchewan.
+For Freeman, it’s a way of sharing the beauty of his craft and the tranquillity of rural life.
 “You ask why I live in Tugaske, and my answer is ‘Because I can,’” he says with a gleam in his eye.

 As for the future, Freeman shows no signs of slowing down.
 His work continues to inspire and shape the world of guitar-making, and his courses will go on to teach new generations of students.